 The company delivers StandBy Support After Suicide services across Australia to people bereaved and impacted by suicide.
 This StandBy service is Australia's leading provider of support after suicide, providing free face-to-face and telephone support to individuals, families, workplaces, groups and the wider community.
-This service is primarily funded by the Australian Government under the National Suicide Prevention Leadership and Support Program.
+This service is primarily funded by the National Suicide Prevention Leadership and Support Program (Federal) and NSW Ministry of Health (New NSW Funding).

-Each of these services have the prime objective of delivering the organisation's mission to, support young people in their times of need to live a healthy and meaningful life.
+Each of these services have the prime objective of delivering the organisation's mission to support young people in their times of need to live a healthy and meaningful life.